marbl/ModDotPlot/README.md

 ssh -N -f -L LOCAL_PORT_NUMBER:127.0.0.1:HPC_PORT_NUMBER HPC@LOGIN.CREDENTIALS
 ```

 You should now be able to view interactive mode using `http://127.0.0.1:<LOCAL_PORT_NUMBER>`.
-Note that your own HPC environemnt may have specific instructions and/or restrictions for setting up port forwarding.
+Note that your own HPC environment may have specific instructions and/or restrictions for setting up port forwarding.

 ---